 A stipend of up to $5,000 will be awarded annually to support a UB doctoral student working in an academic area that touches upon Jewish culture or Judaism.
 This fellowship is made possible through a generous donation by Sharon Bob Young in honor of her parents, Ruth and Isadore Bob.

-To apply, students should submit the following materials (either hard copies or digital attachements) to:
+To apply, students should submit the following materials (either hard copies or digital attachments) to:

 Professor Alex Green